ikhovryak/DzidzaCode/README.md

 # DzidzaCode

-A learning platform to help students in Zimbabwe, who may not have had exposure to coding, learn how to code.
+A learning platform to help students in Zimbabwe, who may not have had exposure to coding, learn about how to code.